-AVPL Super Series: Free agents may only be added during a transfer window.
+AVPL Super Series: Free agents may only be added during a free agent window.

 AVPL Super Series: Players may only be delisted during a free agent or trade window.
 You may not delist a player if you have 15 players or less on your roster.

 If a player on a roster is no longer able or willing to play for an extended amount of time and cannot be delisted due to having played a game, they may be put on the blacklist, which will remove them from their roster and deem them ineligible to join another roster for the rest of the season.
 Proof must be provided via a ticket.
 Each case will be dealt with on its own merits.

 AVPL Super Series: Players may only be blacklisted during a free agent or trade window.
 You may not blacklist a player if you have 15 players or less on your roster.